 Thorpe identified another interior colour as N6 Buff Green, measured as 7.5 Y 5/4, the closest FS equivalent to which is 14255 (a little too dark).
 This colour is also included in the earlier Mikesh book but is not mentioned in connection with the Zero or identified in the later book.
 This Buff Green is often cited as the Nakajima interior colour and indeed the White Ensign Models Colourcoats paint ACJ004 'Nakajima Interior Grey-Green' is more like this colour than N33.

 Mr Mikesh identified a brush painted tan colour measured as 3.2 Y 7.6/3.5 as being seen in the cockpits of two A6M3 aircraft, a Model 32 and 22, the closest FS equivalent being 33578.
 This colour is identified as N38 in the later Mikesh book.
 Ichiro Hasegawa has also reported a matt yellow, similar to this colour, as being seen in the cockpit of an A6M2 aircraft.
+Important Update: Ryan Toews has since provided further observations and an update about this colour, posted here.

 With appreciation and thanks to Ken Glass for kindly providing the sRGB values for the fractional Munsell notations.
 Further interior colours specific to individual Mitsubishi and Nakajima aircraft may be found here and here.